 Public nudity or sexual acts can lead to an arrest and indictment for indecent exposure.
-With a conviction, the offender likely will be required to annually register with the state as a sex offender for a 15-year period.
+With a conviction, the offender likely will be required to annually register with the state as a sex offender for 15 years.
 Though the charge is a misdemeanor, it is important to discuss your case with a sex crimes defense lawyer.
-With a free consultation, McCarthy & Hamrock, P.C. can advise you the best route take.
+With a free consultation, McCarthy & Hamrock, P.C. can advise you on the best route to take.

 Attorney for Indecent Exposure in Des Moines, Iowa